 Immerse yourself in the dynamic food scene and sample some nice and spicy Mexican bites at With Love Burrito along with Market 4 Lane.
 TiramiSu on Grote Gracht 37 is a must-visit for sumptuous seafood and the classic Italian dessert of (roughly) the same name.

 Cafe Servaas on Corversplein 10 offers some of the most amazing, affordable meals for any palate.
-Enjoy up to 50% discount off your bill from selected restaurants such as Safar, Tapas, and Cafe Louis if on a tight budget.
+If you are on a tight budget, enjoy a 50% discount from selected restaurants such as Safar, Tapas, and Cafe Louis.

-During a day trip around town, you’ll normally find street vendors selling delicious fries, waffles, sausages, and more.
+During a day trip around town, you’ll typically find street vendors selling delicious fries, waffles, sausages, and more.
 The best part is that Dutch street food is so tasty that you won’t be disappointed wherever you go!

 7. De Kaasbar